HenrikBach1/ansible-scripts/VSCODE_CONTAINER_ACCESS.md

 2. Set up a trap to keep the container running even if the main process exits
 3. Ensure the container stays running for VS Code to connect

-## Using Docker Exec with the Container
+## Container Commands in VS Code and Docker Exec

-When you connect to the container using `docker exec -it ros2_container bash`, custom commands like `container-help` may not be available.
-Use the provided `docker-exec-it` script instead:
+Container commands like `help`, `detach`, `stop`, and `remove` are now available regardless of how you connect to the container, including:

+- When connecting through VS Code's "Attach to Container" feature
+- When using `docker exec -it container_name bash` directly
+- When using the `./ros2-connect` or `./yocto-connect` scripts

+These commands are set up in the container's system-wide bashrc during container creation, so they will be available in all interactive shells.

+> **Note for older containers**: If you're using a container created before this update, you may need to recreate it to have these commands available in all connection methods.

+For convenience, you can also use the provided `docker-exec-it` script:

 ```bash
 # Show container help